 We ordered penne pasta with pistachio and pork, along with a pizza, finishing it with limoncello.
 Very tasty.

-Don’t neglect to visit Catania by night.
+One of the must things to do in Catania is to visit it by night time.
 The city is atmospherically illuminated and looks really beautiful and mystical.